 Looming somewhere past a pizza place is the international border line, where Pohénégamook becomes Estcourt Station.
 But even after entering the American side through a checkpoint, it can be confusing to know which country you are actually in at any given moment.
 The border is a generally invisible boundary that indiscriminately hopscotches through gardens (a resident’s potato plants might be in Maine, while their radishes are in Quebec), runs through kitchens and across back porches.

 Adding to the confusion in Estcourt Station is the fact that cottages on the U.S. side, along with the local Gulf Gas Station, all have 418 Quebec area codes and receive their electricity from Hydro-Québec.
-These American homes are the only ones in the country to have Canadian area codes.
+These American homes are among the only ones in the country to have Canadian area codes.
 There aren’t many of them, either: the last U.S. census lists the total population on the Maine side as four people.
 According to a representative of the U.S. Postal Service, mail is delivered to three addresses there twice a week.

 When visiting Estcourt Station recently, I spied a bank of mailboxes with the familiar insignia of the U.S. Postal Service and drove toward it.
 But then a Canadian customs agent on foot seemed to materialize from nowhere, and approached my slow-moving car.